thapakazi/node-3tier-app-1/README.md

 The folders `web` and `api` respectively describe how to install and run each app.

 ## Bringing up the development environment
 The development environment for this application can be brought up with docker compose.
-In order run this environment it's necessary to checkout [web app](https://github.com/camharris/node-3tier-app-we) in the parent directory of this repo.
+In order run this environment it's necessary to checkout [web app](https://github.com/camharris/node-3tier-app-we) into the parent directory of this repo.
 ```
 $ pwd
 /home/cam/projects/toptal